 Set the alarm clock, and get up straight away

 Once you wake up at 4 am, I agree that you can spend some time on your phone, looking at Instagram or other things even if I don’t recommend it.
 It will wake your eyes up and help you to get off the duvet.
-However, please don’t check at your email straight away when you wake up as it can stress you out and you may lose the habits to wake up early if you do.
+However, please don’t check at your email straight away when you wake up as it can stress you out and you may lose the habit to wake up early if you do.

 I know it’s not common what I m going to tell you.
-But I have to share with you what works with me when I had or still have difficulties to wake up early.
+But I have to share with you what works with me when I had or still have difficulties waking up early.
 Firstly, I drink water or herbal tea before I sleep, It forces me to wake up early as I need to go to the bathroom at some point.
 As soon as I hear the alarm clock I need to go.
 So If I wake up to go to the toilet and of course I don’t go back to bed.
 So I’m going from here to my morning routine.

 Hope you find this helpful.

 As you can see for you and me it’s a great deal to wake up at 4 am.
-But it is essential that you take time for yourself, get more things done, feeling confident around your family, co-workers and people in general.
+But it is essential that you take time for yourself, get more things done, feeling confident around your family, co-workers, and people in general.

 But please guys do not all wake up at 4 am, as I won’t find my time alone and I will have to wake up at 3 to make sure I’m the first to wake up.
 Question of confidence.
 Haha.